Coming up with a catchy dating profile headline and a great user name. These are two of the biggest challenges of writing your dating profile.

 When I explained to her what was probably happening, she decided that online dating was not for her.
 The sad part of this story is that all her trouble could have been avoided if she skipped the fancy username and just used her first name.

 Another big problem is people using boastful usernames.
-Or that sound like they are trying to show what a great person they are.
+Or that sounds like they are trying to show what a great person they are.
 You’ll see people use the words “thoughtful”, “sensitive”, or “honest” in their profile.
 But, words like that just end up looking like you’re trying to sell yourself.
 People don’t generally trust them.

 When I was single and using dating sites to meet someone I always used my dog’s name and my birth year.
 As someone who met their wife on a dating site, not having a fancy username did nothing to hurt me.